jseldess/cure-product/README.md

 # Cure Product

-This repository contains files used to generate materials for the **BACK UP** sections the book, **CURE PRODUCT**.
+This repository contains files used to generate materials for the **BACK UP** sections of the book of poems, **CURE PRODUCT**.
 It's also here to document the basic process I followed, though I ended up at this process only after a lot of experimentation.

 ## Basic Process